enkum/Homework-6/README.md

-# This is homework 6 about distribution
+# This is homework 6 about association